Harvard citation style

 The Harvard style uses in-text citations not footnotes.

-When citing references within the text of an assignment, use only the name of the author, followed by the year of publication e.g. Smith (1997, p.37) claimed that…
+When citing sources within the text of an assignment, use only the name of the author followed by the year of publication, e.g. Bauman (2007) claims that…

 For sources that you have not actually seen but which are referred to in another work, cite both the original source and the secondary source where you read it, e.g.